-The core business of a bank is to manage their credit risks well while generating profits through different products & services.
-Losing sight on the requirement to manage credit risks well can lead to unwanted events even to the magnitude of the economic downturn as we saw in 2007-08 credit crunch & recession.
+The core business of a bank is to manage their risks well while generating profits through different products & services.
+Losing sight on the requirement to manage risks well can lead to unwanted events even to the magnitude of the economic downturn as we saw in 2007-08 credit crunch & recession and the numerous instances of financial crime that we often hear that has deeply crippled our society.
 If so, how do banks believe they are doing in this elementary aspect of their business?
 Would it be ok to agree that there is fundamentally no change in the risk management framework that was before the downturn in 2007-08 and now.
 What were the issues in that framework that persists even today?

 Risk function is still the same.
 It is seen more as a hindrance than a business enabler.
 It lacks the value addition it is capable of making towards business decisions.
 Often the risk experts express the risk issues in a language that are difficult for other functions to understand.
 At the same time, the receiving function does not make adequate efforts to understand the details of the risk truly and ignores attempting to consider the impact of the risk that it may have.
 This lack of coupling between risk and other functions restricts effective performance, growth and sustainability.